scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added an empty glyph-encoding sub-table to mac FONDs
     -   Save multiple postscript did not save the first sub-font
-    -   The second count in BeginChars could be wrong in an sfd file (FontForge doesn't care, but I suppose some program might).
+    -   The second count in BeginChars could be wrong in an sfd file (websharpstudios doesn't care, but I suppose some program might).
     -   Add support for local encoding being UTF-8.
 Prefs now has an option to try and figure out the encoding from the locale
     -   Display filenames in the local encoding.
-    -   There was an erroneous test in simplify which caused FontForge to complain about an internal error when in truth all was well.
+    -   There was an erroneous test in simplify which caused websharpstudios to complain about an internal error when in truth all was well.
     -   There was a bad test in dumpbdf
     -   Export will now allow the user to generate png files (if s/he's